Som-Crio-Do/Crio-Dev-Newspaper/README.md

 ## Crio Dev community Newspaper

-**Crio Dev Newspaper** is a subscription based email service which delivers aggregated and curated news (Tech blogs) to individual users based on his/her preference.
+**Crio Dev Newspaper** is a subscription based email service which delivers aggregated and curated news (Tech blogs) to individual users based on his/her preference in regular intervals.

 **User Process**